Tour Canada’s scenic Atlantic provinces

 and collect your hire car.
 Stay 2 nights at the

-recommend pre-booking a city tour, including
+harbours.
+We recommend pre-booking a city

-visits to the Citadel National Historic Site
+tour to visit the Citadel National Historic Site

 and the Victorian public gardens.
 For more